devopsgroup-io/vagrant-digitalocean/README.md

     * A string representing the name to use when creating a DigitalOcean SSH key for Droplet authentication.
 It defaults to `Vagrant`.
 - `provider.setup`
     * A boolean flag indicating whether to setup a new user account and modify sudo to disable tty requirement.
 It defaults to `true`.
 If you are using a tool like [Packer](https://packer.io) to create reusable snapshots with user accounts already provisioned, set to `false`.
+- `provider.monitoring`
+    * A boolean indicating whether to install the DigitalOcean agent for monitoring.
+It defaults to `false`.
+- `provider.tags`
+    * A flat array of tag names as strings to apply to the Droplet after it is created.
+Tag names can either be existing or new tags.
 - `config.vm.synced_folder`
     * Supports both rsync__args and rsync__exclude, see the [Vagrant Docs](http://docs.vagrantup.com/v2/synced-folders/rsync.html) for more information. rsync__args default to `["--verbose", "--archive", "--delete", "-z", "--copy-links"]` and rsync__exclude defaults to `[".vagrant/"]`.